 Approved Courses: all coded SPA.

-Concentration in the Associate in Arts:

-SPA 1121, SPA 1120, SPA 2211, SPA 2212, SPA 2213, SPA 2214.
+Note exclusions in the course descriptions.
+Concentration in the Associate in Arts: SPA 1121, SPA 1120, SPA 2211, SPA 2212, SPA 2213, SPA 2214.

 CREDIT COURSE DESCRIPTIONS

 Credit courses are those subjects taught within programmes that can earn the student cumulative academic credits toward their degree, certificate or diploma.